franciscodominguezmateos/CarND-T2P4-PIDcontrol/README.md

 I is uses to avoud bias from target, I don't use it in this project.
 It would be usefull for very long straight trayectories.

 ## Describe how the final hyperparameters were chosen.
 I at first started with a P param founding 0.21 as a good value.
-The nex image shows the car a second before go off the track.
+The nex image shows the car a second before going off the track.

 ![using only P parameter](images/CarND-T2P4-OnlyP.gif)

 Once P not too bad, I tried D param, starting with 0.5, then 1.0 and eventualy 1.5.
 The next image shows the car working fine, but with oscilations and params: P=0.21, D=1.0.

 ![using only P parameter](images/CarND-T2P4-PDbad.gif)

 In the end I fine tuned parameters to P=0.21 and D=1.5 and it works fine and without oscilations as it can be seen in the next image.

 ![using only P parameter](images/CarND-T2P4-Ok.gif)